clarkjoe/tsCogs_py/README.md

 # tsCogs_py
-This is a implementation of HSPS tsCogs in python.k
+This is a implementation of Henry Schein Practice Solutions tsCogs in python